-The study list and source of words for Round One (spelling) and Round Two (multiple-choice vocabulary) is the 2024 Words of the Champions, copyright 2023, Scripps National Spelling Bee.
-The study list and source for words for Round Three (spelling) is the 500-word Round Three Study Guide.
+The study list and source of words for Round One (spelling) and Round Two (multiple-choice vocabulary) is the 2025 Words of the Champions, copyright 2024, Scripps National Spelling Bee.
 The SNSB crafts the word list according to the following:

 - 1. The Merriam-Webster Unabridged Dictionary is the final authority and sole source for the spelling of all words offered in competition. - 2.
 The SNSB crafts the pronunciations of words from Merriam-Webster Unabridged and may choose to include a pronunciation included in one of the most recently copyrighted Merriam-Webster dictionaries, including the then current online version.
-However, the SNSB is under no obligation to provide any pronunciation that appears outside of Merriam-Webster Unabridged, nor to provide all pronunciations listed in Merriam-Webster Unabridged.
+However, the SNSB is under no obligation to provide any pronunciation that appears

-- 3. Correct answers in multiple-choice vocabulary questions are crafted from definitions in Merriam-Webster Unabridged.
+- outside of Merriam-Webster Unabridged, nor to provide all pronunciations listed in Merriam-Webster Unabridged. - 3.
+Correct answers in multiple-choice vocabulary questions are crafted from definitions in Merriam-Webster Unabridged.
 The correct answer is the one that most closely aligns with the definition of the word. - 4.
 The SNSB reserves the right to correct errors in the word list at any point during the competition. - 5.
 Regarding languages of origin: The SNSB is under no obligation to list all languages a word, a word element or a part of a word passed through before it entered modern English.
 Languages that significantly altered the word are listed.